pulumi/pulumi-tailscale/sdk/python/README.md

 - `tailscale:tailnet` - (Required) Tailscale tailnet to manage resources for.
 It must be provided, but it can also be sourced from the `TAILSCALE_TAILNET` variable.
 A tailnet is the name of your Tailscale network.
 You can find it in the top left corner of the Admin Panel beside the Tailscale logo.
+- `tailscale:oauthClientId` - The OAuth application's ID when using OAuth client credentials.
+Can be set via the OAUTH_CLIENT_ID environment variable.
+Both 'oauthClientId' and 'oauthClientSecret' must be set.
+Conflicts with 'apiKey'.
+- `oauthClientSecret` - The OAuth application's secret when using OAuth client credentials.
+Can be set via the OAUTH_CLIENT_SECRET environment variable.
+Both 'oauthClientId' and 'oauthClientSecret' must be set.
+Conflicts with 'apiKey'.
+- `scopes` - The OAuth 2.0 scopes to request when for the access token generated using the supplied OAuth client credentials.
+See https://tailscale.com/kb/1215/oauth-clients/#scopes for available scopes.
+Only valid when both 'oauthClientId' and 'oauthClientSecret' are set.

 ## Reference